openvswitch/openvswitch.github.io/support/config-cookbooks/userspace-tunneling/index.md

 interface or a DPDK interface.
 Depending on the operating mode, attach "eth1" to the "br-phy1" bridge as follows.

     Use step-7 if "eth1" is managed by kernel driver.
-Please follow Step :8 rather than this step in case "eth1" is a DPDK Interface.This step will cause to loose the connectivity through “eth1” ([refer configuration problems in FAQ](https://github.com/openvswitch/ovs/blob/master/FAQ.md) for more details) for a while.
+Please follow step-8 rather than this step in case "eth1" is a DPDK Interface.This step will cause to loose the connectivity through “eth1” ([refer configuration problems in FAQ](https://github.com/openvswitch/ovs/blob/master/FAQ.md) for more details) for a while.
 The connectivity can be restored by moving the IP address to the “br-phy1” internal interface.
 The following command-set will do that,

     ***HOST-A$ ovs-vsctl --timeout 10 add-port br-phy1 eth1***